TinuraD/Covid-Bot/README.md

 # Covid Updater Bot 🦠 - Telegram Bot

 - [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) based simple sinhala 🇱🇰 telegram bot to get latest covid 19 deatils.
-All details fetch from [HPB in Sri Lanka](https://hpb.health.gov.lk/)
+All details fetch from [HPB](https://hpb.health.gov.lk/) in Sri Lanka.
 - Can be found as [@szcovidbot](http://t.me/szcovidbot) in telegram.
 - This is first telegram bot programmed by me. 🥳